101 Distraction Techniques: Tools for Intrusive Trauma Symptoms

 ~ ~ ~

-We sincerely hope this is helpful to you!
-Feel free to bookmark it for the future, particularly for those times when it feels too hard to even think or remember what you may need.
+We sincerely hope this has been helpful to you!
+Feel free to bookmark it for the future, particularly for those times it feels too hard to even think or possibly remember what you may need.
 Also, share your go-to distraction techniques below and help us keep this list going!
 You may have the perfect solution for someone else's distress!
+That’s what makes our community as strong as it is.
+Be part of that knitted fabric. :)

 Screen Shot 2018-03-28 at 4.11.00 PM.png